Battle of Elbistan: Aftermath

-After Baybars was victorious, he marched unopposed to Kayseri (Qaysariyya) in the heart of Anatolia in triumph and entered it on April 23, 1277; just over a week after the battle.
+After Baybars was victorious, he marched unopposed to Kayseri (Qaysariyya) in the heart of Anatolia in triumph and entered the city on April 23, 1277; just over a week after the battle.
+There, he massacred the city's Christian population, but spared its Muslim inhabitants.
 The Muslim festival of Eid al-Adha happened around this time.
 In this festival, Baibars forbade the beating of drums of good tidings telling his emirs: "How can I rejoice?
 I had believed that if 10,000 horsemen of my army were to meet 30,000 Mongols, I would defeat them.
 But I met 7000 Mongols with all my army.
 The Mongols aroused panic and my army lost heart.
 The Mongols defeated the Muslim Left.
 Without Allah's grace, they would have defeated us.
 If I met them, and they were equal to the Muslims in size, or larger than they, then the matter would not have turned out well".
 Following the Eid al-Adha festival, Baibars left Rum and died in Syria soon after.

 In light of Baibar's victory, Pervâne attempted to draw in the Mamluks into a confrontation with a fresh Mongol army led by Abaqa himself.
 However, Baibars was running low on supplies, and his equipment needed repair.
 The possibility of a new Mongol army convinced Baibars to return to Syria since he was so far away from his bases and supply line.
 As the Mamluk army returned to Syria the commander of the Mamluk vanguard, Izz al-Din Aybeg al-Shaykhi defected to the Mongols.
 Pervâne sent a letter to Baibars asking him to delay his departure.
 Baibars chastised him for not aiding him during the Battle of Elbistan.
 Baibars told him he was leaving for Siwas to mislead Pervâne and the Mongols to his true destination.
 Baibars also sent Taybars al-Waziri with a force to raid an Armenian town called al-Rummana, whose inhabitants had hidden the Mongols earlier.